not-a-script/ns_deletegun/README.md

 Note: This script will not receive support.
 If you encounter a bug, please create an issue.

 Interested in other scripts?
-Check out our [Not a Tebex Shop](https://google.fr).
+Check out [Not a Tebex Shop](https://google.fr).

-Join our Discord community [here](https://discord.com).
+Join our Discord community [here](https://discord.gg/kKUYHevrBY).